Kimberly Randolph, MSN, FNP-BC

 Randolph has a Bachelor of Science in Nursing, which she received from the University of Tennessee in Knoxville in 1995.
 She worked as registered nurse at hospitals in Tennessee between 1995 and 1999 while completing her Master of Science in Nursing at the Vanderbilt University in Nashville in 1998.

 Randolph was a nurse practitioner in Tennessee, South Carolina and Texas from 1998 until joining CTCA.
-At CTCA, Randolph works in the Quality of Life Department, where she cares for patients with a range of conditions.
-Her goal is to treat the medical symptoms of her patients while making them as comfortable as possible.
+At CTCA, Randolph works in the Survivorship department, where she cares for patients who have completed treatment.
+Her goal is to assist patients with the transition from active treatment to surveillance.

 Randolph is board-certified by the American Academy of Nurse Practitioners and the American Nurses Credentialing Center.
 She is trained in Advanced Cardiac Life Support and is a member of the American Academy of Nurse Practitioners.